Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_geographic_layers.png
     :width: 449

 As for the scene panel, the layers settings behave like the one in the Node Link Diagram view.
-More information :ref:`this way<workspace_diagram_layers>`.
+More information :ref:`Layers dedicated section<workspace_diagram_layers>`.

 .. _workspace_histogram: